-- Those who have no previous knowledge of the language concerned; - Those who have a limited knowledge of the language concerned, but no academic qualifications; - iii.
-Those with academic qualifications, but whose knowledge of the language, according to the Department concerned, is deemed to be inadequate for admission to normal Level I courses.
+- Those who have no previous knowledge of the language concerned; (i) - Those who have a limited knowledge of the language concerned, but no academic (ii) qualifications; - Those with academic qualifications, but whose knowledge of the language, (iii) according to the Department concerned, is deemed to be inadequate for admission to normal Level I courses.

-A student who has successfully completed a Semester 2 Beginners' course is eligible for admission to Level I courses in the language concerned, and its associated literature and culture at the discretion of the Head of the Department concerned.
+A student who has successfully completed a semester two Beginners' course is eligible for admission to Level I courses in the language concerned, and its associated literature and culture courses, at the discretion of the relevant Head of the Department.
 A Beginners' language course cannot be offered as part of the Level II programme.